A Critic's Meta-Review: 4/5

 There we go, Donnie!

 Fun fact: in subsequent interviews, following the release of the Magical Mystery Tour album, John has expressed his regret in choosing the walrus as the subject of that song.
 After taking another look at the poem, perhaps with a new set of spectacles (in more than just the literal sense), he came to the conclusion that the walrus was, in fact, the villain of the poem while the carpenter was the hero.
 The walrus, Lennon realized, was nothing but a cruel, cold-hearted capitalist while the carpenter was an honest-to-God working man.
-A working class hero, if you will.
+A working-class hero, if you will.
 Something to be.

-Something...in the way she moves.
+Something ... in the way she moves.

-I can’t help it; George was always my favorite.
+I can’t help it; George was always my favourite.
 But that’s probably because I’m a dirty, tree trunk hugging, drum circle loving, freak flag flying, streetside burrito buying, eastern mysticism believing, true dream achieving hippie kid with a penchant for spreading love and kindness to any and every living being that crosses my path.
 Or maybe it’s just because I play guitar, and George was easily the best guitarist in the band.

 Paul could hold his own, too, though.
 Funny thing about that Paul, by the way - he was the walrus, all along.
 Don’t believe me?
 Here - look through this glass (onion).